n9vo/Defender/README.md

 # Defender

-Defender is an open-source project designed to provide robust security utilities and functionalities for various applications.
+Defender is an open-source Discord bot designed to provide robust security utilities and functionalities for your server.
 It is free to use for anyone.

 ## Features